jithware/mappoff/README.md

 ### Share

 To share a placemark, press the placemark pop-up.
 Long press the placemark.
 Press the Share button.
 Edit the desired fields.
 Press the Send button.
 Choose the desired method of sharing.
 Update who to share with.
 Send the message.
+An advantage to using email as the share method is that when you are offline, your email client should queue up your messages and send them once you return online.

 [<img src="./screenshots/android/share.webp"
      alt="Share"
      height="400">](./screenshots/android/share.webp)